gjbadros/hass-hgl-to-yaml/README.md

 # hass-hgl-to-yaml

-Define a grammared language for Home Assistant Automations and convert those to native YAML for hass.
+Defines a grammar-based language for Home Assistant Automations and convert those to native YAML for hass.

+See the grammer in the hass-hgl-to-yaml.py source file.

+And see the examples in example.hgl.